baoe/AlignGraph/README.md

 5. Why could not my run with AlighGraph finish after a long time?

    This could be due to the runtime bottleneck of AlignGraph including the BLAT alignment from contigs to reference genome and the sequential processing after the alignment.
 For the first thing, a suggestion besides specifying the -fastMap option is to combine the reference sequences if the reference genome contains not the complete chromosomes but long contigs/scaffolds.
 Like FAQ 4 above, it may also take some more time to publish an accelerated version of AlignGraph.
 Here is a tip for you to estimate how much more time it may still need to finish: if there are outputs on screen like steps (1), (2), (3)..., it means AlignGraph is processing the reference chromosomes one by one and you will know the progress; if not, it means AlignGraph is still doing the alignment and you have to wait for more time.

+6. Do I need to put PBLAT to my $PATH?

+   PBLAT is the parallelized version of BLAT, so the alignment time can be saved by calling it.
+AlignGraph tries to call PBLAT first, and if it is not found or it breaks (the current version of PBLAT is not very stable), then AlignGraph calls BLAT instead.
+Therefore, it is recommended to put PBLAT to $PATH, but this is not a hard requirement.

+7. How many threads are used for Bowtie2 and PBLAT?

+   8 threads are used.
+Currently users cannot make changes to this, since this is a moderate choice for either single CPU machines (overhead for parallelization would not be too large) or multiple CPU machines.

 <a name="error"/>
 ### Erratum